 In 2015/16 and in the summer of 2018, he was a Visiting Research Scholar at the Institute of Social Science at the University of Tokyo, and in the spring semester 2018 a Visiting Research Fellow at the Max Planck Institute for the Study of Societies in Cologne, Germany.

-Since April 2020, he is working as a Part-time University Lecturer at Nihon University in Japan.
+Since 2020, he has been working as a Part-time University Lecturer at Nihon University, and in 2021 he was appointed Assistant Professor at Kanagawa University in Japan (Yokohama, Kanagawa prefecture).